 Zalando introduced a Sustainability Flag in 2016 to highlight products with a sustainability benefit, such as organic cotton or recycled materials.
 It’s possible to find a section dedicated to pre-loved clothing.
-Zalando also created a store called Zircle, dedicated to pre-owned garments and available only in certain countries.
+Zalando also created a store called Zircle, dedicated to pre-owned garments and it's only available in certain countries.

-Added to this, the store’s packaging target is to become more sustainable by aiming to completely eliminate single-use plastics in their materials by 2023, the same year it’s expected to generate 25% of the Gross Merchandise Volume with more sustainable products.
+In addition, the store’s packaging target is to become more sustainable by aiming to completely eliminate single-use plastics in their materials by 2023, the same year it’s expected to generate 25% of its Gross Merchandise Volume with more sustainable products.
 Zalando organizes regular sustainability campaigns and works with the brands to bring out more sustainable products onsite.